MindTouch/mindtouch-http.php/README.md

     ]
 ]));
 $result = $plug->put(new TextContent('good old text!'));

+// during the invocation process, an ApiResultException may be raised
+// ...such as a max HTTP response content length exceeded or an HTTP response parser failure
+// ...exceptions can bubble up to the HTTP client callsite, or handled in the HTTP client internally
+$plug = $plug->withResultErrorHandler(function(ApiResultException $e) : bool {
+    if($e instanceof HttpResultParserException) {

+        // always suppress this exception
+        return false;
+    }
+});
 ```

-You are encouraged to explore the library classes and tests to learn more about the capabilities not listed here.
+You are encouraged to explore the library [classes](src) and [tests](tests) to learn more about the capabilities not listed here.

 ## Learn More